LaravelDaily/Vue-Car-Parking-App-Demo/docs/Lesson 10 - Change password page.md

 </RouterLink>
 ```

-Our `src/App.vue` component should like that now.
+Our `src/App.vue` component should be like that now.

 ```vue
 <script setup>